wp-plugins/circupress/readme.txt

 8. Preview your templates in real-time.

 == Changelog ==
+= 1.21 =
-= 1.19 =
+* Updated include references that were causing init errors = 1.19 =
 * Updated a bug with the new template selection option = 1.18 =